Oswego County | Oswego County Civic Facilities Corporation | Upstate Energy Jobs

 CEO, County of Oswego IDA

-Professional Background: CEcD certified through IEDC; serves as Executive Director of Operation Oswego County Inc.; serves as a director on several boards associated with ecomonic development including CNY Regional Economic Development Council; has over 40 years experience in economic development.
+Professional Background: CEcD certified through IEDC; serves as Executive Director of Operation Oswego County Inc.; has over 16 years experience in economic development.

 CFO, County of Oswego IDA